 Through the different job rotations - by working in a brand team, linking with creative industries, being part of a proposition, planning or strategic team, and working within a commercial team - you'll get a good understanding of how the different marketing teams operate within Sky.

-The current closing date for August 2017 entry is Thursday 27 October 2016.
-To find out more, visit the Starting Out section of Sky's website and look out for university events where the company is a regular attendee.
+Applications for entry onto Sky's 2018 graduate programmes will be open from September 2017.
+To find out more, visit the Graduate Opportunities section of the website and look out for university events where the company is a regular attendee.
 Candidates are actively encouraged to meet the team before submitting their final application.

 To be eligible for Virgin Media's two-year commercial marketing programme based in Hammersmith, you'll need to achieve a 2:1 in any subject, with a marketing- or business-based degree preferred.
 The starting salary is £29,000, with a £2,000 welcome bonus.